-Space will cast its influence on air, maritime and land domains: Chief of defence staff
+Space will cast its influence on air, maritime and land domains: Chief of Defence Staff

 Terming space a "global commons", he said there can be "no concept of sovereignty in space".

 One does not have to be a neighbour to extend cooperation in space to friendly nations.
-Distances and geopolitical separations might be of "advantage in defence space cooperation", he added.
-PTI KND RC
+In fact, distances and geopolitical separations might be of "advantage in defence space cooperation", he said.

+Gen Chauhan added that space capability development will help military-to-military cooperation and international and regional diplomacy.